How A Message Gets Delivered

 - You write your message and click "Send".

 - Your computer takes your message and transfers it to an outbound mail machine (usually provided by whoever supplies your network connection.)

-- The outbound mail machine looks at the address on your message envelope and transfers your message to the machine that looks after your correspondant's electronic mail.
+- The outbound mail machine looks at the address on your message envelope and transfers your message to the machine that looks after your correspondent's electronic mail.

-- This new machine looks at the message and delivers it to your correspondant's mailbox.
+- This new machine looks at the message and delivers it to your correspondent's mailbox.